jayantnd/duplicate-photo-finder/README.md

 run osascript duplicate-photo-finder.scpt

 Sit back and relax till the script complete its job.

 It will take some time based on the count of phots seleceted in Photos App

+Please give it a star if you find this tool useful